ICSlingerland/test_book_from_template/book/some_content/overview.md

 # Overview
-New material for my book.
+Some new material for my book.